rehierl/abstract-properties/11-x-hierarchies/11-2-hierarchy-of-scopes/2-0-hierarchy-of-scopes.md

 * hierarchy -> normalized setup

 Note that two hierarchies `H1` and `H2` are **disjoint**, if their root sets are disjoint.
-Based on that, any set in `H1` is disjoint to each set in `H2`.
+If that is the case, then any set in `H1` is disjoint to each set in `H2`.

 * `(H1 disjoint-to H2) := (r1 disjoint-to r2)`